berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 .. code:: cpp

-     const char*    glXQueryServerString( Display *dpy, int
+  const char* glXQueryServerString(Display *dpy, int screen, int name);
-        screen, int   name )   ;

-glXQueryServerString returns a pointer to a static, zero- terminated string describing some aspect of the server's GLX extension.
+glXQueryServerString returns a pointer to a static, zeroterminated string describing some aspect of the server's GLX extension.
 The possible values for name and the format of the strings is the same as for glXGetClientString.
 If name is not set to a recognized value then NULL is returned.